phatnguyen080401/phatnguyen080401/README.md

 - 🔭 I’m currently studying at Ho Chi Minh City University of Technology and Education
 - 🌱 I’m currently learning Data Engineer
 - 📫 How to reach me: phatnguyen080401@gmail.com
-- ⚡ Fun fact: I love to learn new Big Data tools
+- ⚡ Fun fact: I love to learn new Big Data technologies

 ### Connect with me: